nanvel/blog/2017/11/trading.md

 - Make sure the anomalies were statistically significant, consistent over time, nonrandom
 - Identified pricing behavior could be explained in a reasonable way

+### Machine learning

+Machine learning struggles to predict future price moves.
+It can be used for adjusting strategies based on market conditions (predicting our strategy performance).

+### Data

+Recent data can be not enough for testing, older data can be absolete.

 ## Definitions

 Gambling - when odds are unknown and wishing for luck.